asaf-shitrit/jam-quest/README.md

 1. In Godot, go to **Project > Export**.
 2. Choose **Windows Desktop** as the target platform.
 3. Click **"Export Project"** and select a location to save the `.exe` file.
-4. Share the `.exe` and accompanying files with
+4. Share the `.exe` and accompanying files with your friends!

+## Troubleshooting

+- **Missing DLLs**: If you get an error about missing DLLs, make sure you have the necessary Visual C++ Redistributable packages installed.
+You can download them from [here](https://support.microsoft.com/en-us/help/2977003/the-latest-supported-visual-c-downloads).

+- **Missing Assets**: If you notice any missing assets, ensure that all files from the repository were cloned correctly.

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+---

+If you have any issues or need help, feel free to reach out to the project maintainer.